Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 Picture of the **Enviroment**:
 ![alt text](https://github.com/Fabioconti99/RT1_Assignment_1/blob/main/images/arena.png)

-With everything working correctely, the robot should lap around the circuit avoiding the gold tokens and grabbing the silver ones on an infinite loop.
+With everything working correctly, the robot should lap around the circuit avoiding the gold tokens and grabbing the silver ones on an infinite loop.

 Installing and running